It's the latest comeuppance for the wealthy and well-connected who have recently caused anger in Mexico with arrogant behavior in public.

 The daughter had expressed her anger on social networking sites about not getting the table.
 Hours later, inspectors descended on the bistro and hung signs on its walls saying it violated consumer-protection rules.
 Some diners there at the time tweeted critical reports of the raid, setting off a furor on social media.

 Benitez Trevino had apologized for the scandal, but he himself worsened the situation a week ago when he called a news conference to say he wouldn't resign.
-He appeared defiant and old-school, vowing to remain in office: "I never even thought about resigning because I adhere to republican values, and among those values is a cult of personal manliness."

 The issue of people trying to use wealth, power or political connections to get out of trouble, or get special treatment, is a longstanding gripe in Mexico.
 But in recent years, social media and networking sites have made it easier to document and ridicule such behavior.